OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/sellar.rst

 Setting up the Optimization Problem
 ===================================

 Next we will set up the Sellar `Problem` and optimize it.
+First we will take the `Components` that we just created and assemble them into a `Group`.
+We will also add the objective and the multivariable constraints to the problem using a shorthand `Component` that can be used for equations that are functions of OpenMDAO variables.

 .. testcode:: Disciplines